-Cash has increased \$28 to \$2,184 at June 30, 2015, and decreased \$278 to \$2,156 at June 30, 2014, as a result of interest earned and construction projects progressing.
+Cash has decreased by \$1,685 to \$96 at June 30, 2017, and decreased by \$403 to \$1,781 at June 30, 2016, as a result of bond requirements.

 Based on certain bond covenants, the Authority is required to establish and restrict prescribed amounts of resources for debt service reserves.
 In addition, bond proceeds for the construction of projects are also classified as restricted.